 This year, on 11th of April, at the Pierre Hotel in New York City, Mad Hot Ball comes back to celebrate another year of making a change in dancing.
 The Gala is open to the general public and starts at 7 pm.

 We all know that from time to time, our world gets to be called home by some of the most interesting people.
-They are the people that actively engage in making it better than it was before they arrived and that is why their story needs to be told out loud.
+They are the people that actively engage in making it better than it was before they arrived.
+That is why their story needs to be told out loud!

 Peter Gordon Heney, also known as Pierre Dulaine, is no different.
 He was born in Jaffa and started dancing in Birmingham at around 14.
 In 1994 he founded Dancing Classrooms, the Social and Emotional Development Arts in Education Program, designed to cultivate essential life skills.
 Dancing Classrooms is a non-profit organization that teaches ballroom dancing to the upper elementary and middle school students.